-110281/110252 H ART 5 & 6
+110281/110252 H STUDIO ART 1 & 2 (Formerly Art 5-6)

 This course offers serious art students the opportunity to apply the elements and principles of design to advanced projects in a variety of media (i.e., various techniques of printmaking, painting, and/or sculpture).
 Students will engage in art criticism and aesthetic discussion as they explore various time periods and cultures from an art historical perspective.
-Honors requirements are: attend formal exhibits and submit exhibit reviews/critiques; write an in-depth research paper; complete written abstracts about artists and their work; refine individual work for exhibition and/or competition each semester; and keep a drawing and reflection sketchbook.
+Honors requirements are attending formal exhibits and submit exhibit reviews/critiques; write an in-depth research paper; complete written abstracts about artists and their work; refine individual work for exhibition and/or competition each semester; and keep a drawing and reflection sketchbook.